The Worst Foods to Buy at Walmart

 Great Value Thin Sliced Roast Beef

 While this roast beef has no artificial flavors and no nitrates—which are good things!—what you want to be cautious of here is the sodium.
 One slice is already 560 milligrams and most likely if you're making a sandwich, you're piling on two, three slices of the meat.
-Factoring in every other aspect of building a yummy sandwich, you might just reach that FDA-recommended max of 2,300 milligrams of sodium in just one meal.
+Factoring in every other aspect of building a yummy sandwich, you may come close to hitting the maximum recommended 2,300 milligrams of sodium (per the most recent USDA dietary guidelines) in just one meal.

 Great Value Deli Style Wedges Seasoned Potatoes